hfinkel/lfort/docs/InternalsManual.rst

 Declaration names
 -----------------

-The ``DeclarationName`` class represents the name of a declaration in Clang.
+The ``DeclarationName`` class represents the name of a declaration in LFort.
 Declarations in the C family of languages can take several different forms.
 Most declarations are named by simple identifiers, e.g., "``f``" and "``x``" in the function declaration ``f(int x)``.
 In C++, declaration names can also name